mckib2/t1est/README.rst

 .. code-block:: python

     from t1est import t1est

+    # x is the array of images at different inversion times.
+The
+    # inversion times are provided as TIs
     T1map = t1est(
         x, TIs, time_axis=-1, mask=mask, method='trf', T1_bnds=(0, 3),
         chunksize=10, molli=True)

-Notice that `x` may be any dimensional, but time points must lie along the `time_axis` dimension.
+Notice that `x` may be any-dimensional, but time points must lie along the `time_axis` dimension.
 If `molli=True`, then T1 is adjusted as follows: T1' = T1 (B/A - 1)